Herbert Ingram: The Illustrated London News

 Ingram was a staunch Liberal who favoured social reform.
 He announced in The Illustrated London News that the concern of the magazine would be "with the English poor" and the "three essential elements of discussion with us will be the poor laws, the factory laws, and the working of the mining system".
 Despite arguing the case for social reform, the paper claimed to be nonpartisan.
 Its first editorial had stated, "We commence our political discourse by a disavowal of the unconquerable aversion to the name of Party."
 However, this may have been no more than a desire to gain the widest possible readership, because as time progressed, the paper displayed its Whig inclination.
 It showed moderation and caution in its reportage and this extended to that of the Irish Famine, which was largely sympathetic, even if not quite able to denounce the inadequacy of government policy or the ideas of prevailing economic or political orthodoxy.
 It had none of the overt negative stereotyping found in the most acerbic Punch cartoons.
-Overall, it shoed an attitude that England had a responsibility towards the victims of what was largely interpreted as a natural disaster.
+It showed an overall attitude that England had a responsibility towards the victims of what was largely interpreted as a natural disaster.

 The magazine was an immediate success, and the first edition sold 26,000 copies.
 Within a few months, it was selling over 65,000 copies a week.
 High prices were charged for advertisements, and Ingram was soon making £12,000 a year from this publishing venture.
 Encouraged by the success of The Illustrated London News, Ingram decided in 1848 to start a daily newspaper, the London Telegraph.
 When Andrew Spottiswoode started a rival paper, the Pictorial Times, Ingram purchased it and merged it with the Illustrated London News.
 In 1855, Ingram took over another rival, the Illustrated Times.